cairo-book/cairo-book/src/ch103-02-00-composability-and-components.md

 The `#[embeddable_as]` attribute is used to mark the impl as embeddable inside a contract.
 It allows us to specify the name of the impl that will be used in the contract to refer to this component.
-In this case, the component will be referred to as `Ownable` in contracts embedding it.
+In this case, the component will be referred to as `OwnableImpl` in contracts embedding it.

 The implementation itself is generic over `ComponentState<TContractState>`, with the added restriction that `TContractState` must implement the `HasComponent<T>`